 Over in Matthiessen State Park, you’ll find five miles of trails with three stunning waterfalls, captivating sandstone formations, and a whole bevy of crystal clear streams.
 After descending the steps near the parking lot, head down into the canyon and follow the trail toward Lake Falls and Giant's Bathtub.
 It’s a loop, so you can’t go wrong.
 The Lower Dells take you to Cascade Falls which is honestly spectacular, especially after a cleansing rainfall.
 Three miles west of Ottawa sits Buffalo Rock State Park, holding its own with two and a half miles of textured trails traversing a single astounding bluff.
 And don’t overlook the resident American Bison grazing near the Visitors Center—the beast family serves as the park’s proud mascots.

 Among nearby Ottawa’s culinary enticements is Tangled Roots Brewery Company, dishing up scrumptious bites alongside a wide array of house-brewed beers.
 To boot, proceeds from some of the venerable outpost’s sudsy lineup benefit local causes.
-Take the Path Mender Pale Ale, for instance, which helps raise money to preserve the trails at Starved Rock.
+Take the Bison Weizen, for instance, which helps raise money to take care of the buffalo at Buffalo Rock State Park.
 Drinking for good always tastes better.